GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 Did you find a bug with Chrome's implementation?
 Or is the implementation different from the spec?

 - File a bug at [new.crbug.com](https://new.crbug.com).
-Be sure to include as much detail as you can, simple instructions for reproducing, and enter `UI>Browser>WebAppInstalls` in the **Components** box.
+Be sure to include as much detail as you can, simple instructions for reproducing, and enter `UI>Browser>WebAppInstalls>FileHandling` in the **Components** box.
 [Glitch](https://glitch.com/) works great for sharing quick and easy repros.

 ### Show support for the API